Sorkheh County

 Sorkheh County (شهرستان سرخه) is in Semnan province, Iran.
 Its capital is the city of Sorkheh.

 History

-After the 2011 National Census, Sorkheh District (Note: Renamed the Central District of Sorkheh County) was separated from Semnan County in the establishment of Sorkheh County, which was divided into one district of two rural districts, with Sorkheh as its capital and only city.
-After the 2016 census, Hafdar Rural District was separated from the Central District in the formation of Hafdar District.
+In 2012, Sorkheh District (Note: Renamed the Central District of Sorkheh County) was separated from Semnan County in the establishment of Sorkheh County, which was divided into one district of two rural districts, with Sorkheh as its capital and only city at the time.
+In 2021, Emamzadeh Abdollah Rural District was created in the Central District, and Hafdar Rural District was separated from it in the formation of Hafdar District, including the new Momenabad Rural District.

 Demographics

 Population

 At the time of the 2016 census, the county's population was 15,523 in 5,330 households.

 Administrative divisions

 Sorkheh County's population and administrative structure are shown in the following table.